-Use default topic prefix: Select to use the default topic prefix, that is defined in the device topic prefix in the MQTT client tab.Include topic name: Select to include the topic that describes the condition in the MQTT topic.Include topic namespaces: Select to include ONVIF topic namespaces in the MQTT topic.Include serial number: Select to include the device's serial number in the MQTT payload. • None: Send all messages as non-retained.
+Use default topic prefix: Select to use the default topic prefix, that is defined in the device topic prefix in the MQTT client tab.Include topic name: Select to include the topic that describes the condition in the MQTT topic.Include topic namespaces: Select to include ONVIF topic namespaces in the MQTT topic.Include serial number: Select to include the device's serial number in

-- Property: Send only stateful messages as retained. - All: Send both stateful and stateless messages as retained.
+- the MQTT payload. + Add condition: Click to add a condition.Retain: Defines which MQTT messages are sent as retained. - None: Send all messages as non-retained. - Property: Send only stateful messages as retained. - All: Send both stateful and stateless messages as retained.